 If you have branches or divisions, you may apply to have each one designated as a small-supplier division for the purposes of the rule pertaining to small suppliers.
-If the application is approved, the branch or division will not be required to collect or remit GST and QST when it makes taxable sales (other than certain taxable sales of real property).
+If the application is approved, the branch or division will not be required to collect or remit GST and QST when it makes taxable sales (other than taxable sales of immovables).
 Similarly, it will not be entitled to ITCs or ITRs for the taxes paid on its purchases.
 A branch or division may qualify as a small-supplier division if it meets the following conditions:

-- Its taxable sales worldwide did not exceed \$50,000 during a given calendar quarter as well as all four calendar quarters immediately preceding that quarter. - It is distinguishable from other branches or divisions by its location or the nature of its activities. - Its records, books of account and accounting systems are maintained separately from those of other branches or divisions. - An earlier designation, if applicable, was not revoked in the previous 365-day period.
+- Its taxable sales worldwide did not exceed \$50,000 in the current or previous four consecutive calendar quarters. - It is distinguishable from other branches or divisions by its location or the nature of its activities. - Its records, books of account and accounting systems are maintained separately from those of other branches or divisions. - An earlier designation, if applicable, was not revoked in the previous 365-day period.